 Death benefits are an emotive subject and of course when asked, most people would like their loved ones to be taken care of when they die.
-The BSPS2 contained certain benefits payable to a spouse and children if Mr S died.
-Mr S wasn't married and didn't have children and so the adviser told Mr S that he'd be able to pass on the value of a personal pension, potentially tax-free, to anyone he nominated.
+The BSPS2 contained certain benefits payable to a spouse and children if Mr P died.
+Mr P was married and had children so I think the value of these benefits were most likely underplayed because the spouse's pension provided by the BSPS2 would have been useful to Mrs E if he predeceased her.
+I don't think Beacon made the value of this benefit clear enough.
+This was guaranteed and it escalated - it was not dependent on investment performance, whereas the sum remaining on death in a personal pension was.

-I think there was clearly a discussion about this because Mr S said he could think of a close family member to whom he could leave such a lump-sum.
-So, the lump sum death benefits on offer through a personal pension was probably made to look like an attractive feature to Mr S.
+The adviser told Mr P that he'd be able to pass on the value of a personal pension, potentially tax-free, to anyone he nominated.
+So, the lump sum death benefits on offer through a personal pension was probably made to look like an attractive feature to Mr P.

-But whilst I appreciate death benefits are important to consumers, and Mr S might have thought it was a good idea to transfer the BSPS to a personal pension because of this, the priority here was to advise him about what was best for his retirement provisions.
+But whilst I appreciate death benefits are important to consumers, and Mr P might have thought it was a good idea to transfer the BSPS to a personal pension because of this, the priority here was to advise him about what was best for his retirement provisions.
 A pension is primarily designed to provide income in retirement.
-And I don't think Pensionhelp explored to what extent Mr S was prepared to accept a lower retirement income in exchange for different death benefits.
+And I don't think Beacon explored to what extent Mr P was prepared to accept a lower retirement income in exchange for different death benefits.

-Mr S was only 39 and in good health.
+Mr P was only 37 and in good health.
 An obvious drawback with a personal plan's death benefits is that the amount left to pass on - to anyone - may be substantially reduced as the pensioner starts to withdraw his or her retirement income.
-To this end, if Mr S had lived a long life there could be nothing left at all in his personal pension plan.
+To this end, if Mr P had lived a long life there could be nothing left at all in his personal pension plan.

-Although I've questioned the ability to forecast an early retirement whilst still so young, there's no real doubt that retiring at 60 was at least mentioned - Pensionhelp's defence of this complaint is effectively predicated on this.
-The adviser should have therefore additionally known that a healthy male retiring at 60 would likely have many years ahead in which he would be drawing down his pension funds thus leaving very little left to pass on to someone.
+Although I've questioned the ability to forecast an early retirement whilst still so young, there's no real doubt that retiring at 57 was at least mentioned.
+The adviser should have therefore additionally known that a healthy male retiring at 57 would likely have many years ahead in which he would be drawing down his pension funds thus leaving very little left to pass on to someone.

-I also can't see whether, or the extent to which, life insurance was discussed in this case.
-But at 39 years old, a modest 'term' life insurance policy may have still been a reasonably affordable product if Mr S really did want to leave a legacy for a specific relative or someone else.
-But more so, it doesn't appear that Pensionhelp took into account the fact that Mr S could have nominated a beneficiary of any funds remaining in his other (TATA) DC scheme.
-So, to this end, Mr S already had plenty of options ensuring part of his pension wouldn't 'die with him'.
+I note life insurance was discussed in this case and I think Mr P would have found a whole life policy matching the CETV from 'day one' would have been expensive.
+He already had some life insurance anyway.
+But at 37 years old, another modest 'term' life insurance policy may have still been a reasonably affordable product if Mr P really did want to leave a large legacy for a specific relative or someone else.
+But more so, it doesn't appear that Beacon took into account the fact that Mr P could have nominated a beneficiary of any funds remaining in his other (TATA) DC scheme.
+So, to this end, Mr P already had plenty of options ensuring part of his pension wouldn't 'die with him'.

-Overall, in this case I don't think different death benefits available through a transfer to a personal pension justified the likely decrease of retirement benefits for Mr S. I think this objective, listed as it was in the suitability report, was no more than a generic comment and not meaningful to Mr S's situation.
+Overall, in this case I don't think different death benefits available through a transfer to a personal pension justified the likely decrease of retirement benefits for Mr P. I think this objective, listed as it was in the suitability report, was no more than a generic comment and not meaningful to Mr P's situation.

-Control or concerns over financial stability of the DB scheme
+Concerns over financial stability of the DB scheme